aaronlohner/DyMonD/README.md

 The sniffer program will sniff the given interface and sends the results to the client, which subsequently produces the call graph for the application being monitored in the `json` directory (default name of call graph file is `out.json`).

 ### File Mode
-1. Open two shell windows on the compute-04 node
+1. Open two shell windows on the `compute-04` node.
 2. In the first shell, in the `DyMonD` repository, run the bash script `sniffer.sh` *without* any options to compile and run the sniffer.
 3. In the second shell, in the `DyMonD` repository, run the client with the pcap file option by running `python3 script.py -f <filename> [-w <log>]`.
 Note that omitting the `<filename>` argument will use the default file `teastoreall.pcap` located in the `captures` folder.
 Note: when running this script in file mode using the default for the first time, the `captures` directory must first be created in the root of the repository and the file must be placed in that directory (it is not part of this repository).